-The popularity of container gardening has exploded.
+The popularity of container gardening has dramatically increased in recent years.
 As we live in a world of limited time and space for gardens, container gardens seem to be a practical fit.
 Residents of apartments, long term care facilities or houses with small lots can still enjoy gardening.
 Poor soil or no place to put plants in the ground is no longer an excuse for not enjoying plants.